github-aux/linguist-unknown/README.md

 ### Contributing
 Feel free to send your pull requests.
 Read our [CONTRIBUTING.md](CONTRIBUTING.md) file :)

-We use the [Airbnb Style Guide](https://github.com/airbnb/javascript) in our project.

 ### LICENSE
 This project extends [GNU GPL v.
 3](http://www.gnu.org/licenses/gpl-3.0.en.html), so be aware of that, regarding copying, modifying and (re)destributing.